openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 Use the Outline to Hide a Unit
 =======================================

 #.
-Click the Settings icon in the unit box:
+Click the Settings icon in the unit box.

    .. image:: ../../../shared/building_and_running_chapters/Images/outline-unit-settings.png
     :alt: The unit settings icon circled